-This study attempts to establish a prognostic solution for the classification of NDDs utilizing conveniently obtainable data from wearable sensors.
+This study attempts to establish a prognostic solution for classifying NDDs utilizing conveniently obtainable data from wearable sensors.
 In light of this, an intelligent tool can detect NDDs based on gait data.
-Moreover, given the significant dearth of research focused on multiclass classification, this investigation distinguishes itself apart from conventional gait analysis methodologies by prioritizing the enhancement of four-class classification effectiveness.
+Moreover, given the significant dearth of research focused on multiclass classification, this investigation distinguishes itself from conventional gait analysis methodologies by prioritizing enhancing 4-class classification effectiveness.
 This approach allowed us to explore the complexity of multi-class classification and gain a deeper understanding of the distinctive patterns and characteristics among the various disease groups.
-Our proposed method contributes in four major capacities.

-- First, this study offers two TF models for accurately and reliably classifying NDD patients from the vGRF signal using bidirectional LSTM (BiLSTM) and CNN. - Secondly, this study examines the effectiveness of feature transformations from a 1D vGRF signal to a 2D TF spectrogram. - Thirdly, this research presents a highly efficient approach for identifying NDDs, which may be incredibly useful for clinical decision support systems and obtain the most significant classification accuracy for three types of NDDs.
+Our proposed method contributes in 4 significant capacities.
+First, this study offers 2 TF models for accurately and reliably classifying NDD patients from the vGRF signal using bidirectional LSTM (BiLSTM) and CNN.
+Secondly, this study examines the effectiveness of feature transformations from a 1D vGRF signal to a 2D TF spectrogram.
+Thirdly, this research presents a highly efficient approach for identifying NDDs, which may be incredibly useful for clinical decision support systems and obtain the most significant classification accuracy for three types of NDDs.
 Our suggested technique outperformed existing models employed in prior research to predict NDDs.

-• Last, we have enhanced the efficiency of BiLSTM by incorporating the top-performing highlevel features of the best CNN model into BiLSTM.
+Last, we have enhanced the efficiency of BiLSTM by incorporating the top-performing high-level features of the best CNN model into BiLSTM.

-The current study is organized into the following sections.
-First, Section 2 delves into the existing research on automated techniques for diagnosing NDDs.
+The current study was organized into the following sections.
+First, section 2 delves into the existing research on automated techniques for diagnosing NDDs.
 Section 3 presents the materials and methods employed in this study.
-Subsequently, Section 4 presents the experimental findings, and Section 5 argues corresponding discussions.
+Subsequently, section 4 presents the experimental findings, and Section 5 argues corresponding discussions.
 Finally, Section 6 concludes the study.